mattcroat/joy-of-code/posts/sveltekit-loading-data/sveltekit-loading-data.md

 ---
 title: SvelteKit API Endpoints And Loading Data For Pages
-description: Learn how to create API endpoints and how to fetch data for your page with SvelteKit.
+description: Learn about API endpoints and loading data for your pages with SvelteKit.
 slug: sveltekit-loading-data
 published: 2023-1-10
 category: sveltekit
 series: false
-draft: true
 ---

 # SvelteKit API Endpoints And Loading Data For Pages

+{% embed src="https://www.youtube.com/embed/rsmLu5nmh4g" title="SvelteKit API Endpoints And Loading Data For Pages" %}

 ## Table of Contents